Rive vs Lottie: Which animation format is right for you?

 Rive vs Lottie: Side-by-side comparison

-Understanding the key differences between these two animation formats
+Understanding the key differences between these two animation formats.

 Rive

-• Built-in interactivity: Responds to multi finger input and mouse events
+• Built-in interactivity.
+Responds to multi-finger input and mouse events.

-• Unique interactions: Scrolling and dragging support built-in
+• Unique interactions.
+Scrolling and dragging support built-in.

-• Luau scripting: Custom logic and behaviors with Luau scripting
+• Luau scripting.
+Custom logic and behaviors with Luau scripting.

-• Newer: Smaller community compared to Lottie
+• Newer ecosystem.
+Smaller community compared to Lottie.

 Lottie

-• Simple Figma exports: Easy workflow from Figma to production
+• Simple Figma exports.
+Easy workflow from Figma to production.

-• Lightweight animations: Perfect for simple decorative animations
+• Lightweight animations.
+Perfect for simple decorative animations.

 Why use Rive or Lottie?

-Common benefits that make both formats superior to traditional video for web animations
+Common benefits that make both formats superior to traditional video for web animations.

 When to use each format

-Choose the right tool for your specific use case
+Choose the right tool for your specific use case.

 Choose Rive when: